serverless/meetups/README.md

 * Help you find speaker(s) to present
 * Help you find sponsors
 * Help you with potential topics to present
-* Send you swag to give away to attendees, t-shirts, stickers, promo items etc.
+* Send you swag for giveaways: t-shirts, stickers, promo items etc.
 * Help you promote the event via social media

 ## Contact Us

 Email us at meetups@serverless.com or chat with us on [Slack on the #meetups channel](https://serverless-contrib.azurewebsites.net/).